-- Candidates can take additional coursework and ask for it to be pre-approved by applying for the Professional license and then sending official course descriptions to the Department (ESE).
+- Candidates can take additional coursework and ask for it to be pre-approved by applying for the Professional license and then sending official course descriptions to the Department.

-NOTE: A licensure program (M.Ed. or Licensure-Only) for Reading Specialist may be used to obtain an additional license and advance an Initial license in Early Childhood, Elementary, English Language Learners, Teacher of Students with Moderate and Severe Disabilities, Teacher of the Visually Impaired, and Teacher of the Deaf and Hard-of-Hearing to Professional.
+NOTE: A licensure program (M.Ed. or Licensure-Only) for Reading Specialist may be used to obtain a specialist license and advance an Initial license in Early Childhood, Elementary, English Language Learners, Teacher of Students with Moderate and Severe Disabilities, Teacher of the Visually Impaired, and Teacher of the Deaf and Hard-of-Hearing to Professional.

 A licensure program (M.Ed. or Licensure-Only) for Teachers of Students with Moderate Disabilities may be used to obtain an additional license and advance an initial license in Early Childhood and Elementary to a professional license.

 How to Apply

 - Apply and pay for the professional license online through your ELAR portal.

-- If you completed an approved professional license master’s degree program at Lesley University, submit an Endorsed Transcript Request to our office after degree conferral.
-Certification will submit an electronic endorsement through ELAR and you will receive a confirmation email from the Department of Elementary and Secondary Education once your electronic endorsement has been received.
+- If you completed an approved professional license master’s degree program at Lesley University, submit a Request for Endorsement to our office after degree conferral.
+Certification will submit an electronic endorsement through ELAR and you will receive a confirmation email from ESE once your electronic endorsement has been received.

 - After degree conferral, request a copy of your Official Transcript from Lesley's Registrar's Office.
 Scan both sides and upload it to your ELAR.

 - If you did not complete an approved professional license program, request a copy of your official transcript (with master's degree conferral date) from Lesley's Registrar's Office.
 Scan both sides and upload it to ELAR.

 - If using the 12-credit Post-Master's Option, you may need to upload official course descriptions for 12 credits that relate to the subject matter knowledge of your initial license.
-Review the Subject Matter Knowledge Requirements for Teachers or for Specialists or for Professional Support Personnel on the website.
-To document employment and mentoring, candidates can have their district fill out and submit the Verification of School-Based Employment Induction/Mentoring form, available through the licensure forms and guidelines page of the Department of Elementary and Secondary Education website.
+Find PDF of SMK guidelines here.
+To document employment and mentoring, candidates can have their district fill out and submit the Verification of School-Based Employment Induction/Mentoring form, available through the licensure forms and guidelines page of the ESE website.